-- Title page: USSA format; an example of which is in SAR 790 - Approval form: Provided by the Academy; do not include a Dedication - Acknowledgements
+- Title page: USSA format; an example of which is in SAR 790 - Approval form: Provided by the Academy; do not include a Dedication - Acknowledgements e.
+The title of CHAPTER I is INTRODUCTION.

 - Table of Contents: Follow format found as an example in every course shell

 - List of Tables

 - List of Figures

 - Abstract

 - Chapter I, II, III: See below for full descriptions

 - References

 - Appendices